-Be flexible and playful in your approach, this is meant to improve your life.
+Be flexible and playful in your approach, this is meant to make your life easier, not harder.
 If you find that you can’t concentrate first thing in the morning, maybe use it for physical activity like yoga or running.

 If you don’t like physical activity, and you have never tried to meditate, maybe put your headphones on and listen to an inspirational audiobook or a podcast while you make your bed, get your clothes ready and prepare your breakfast.

 Or how about reading a few pages of a book with your morning coffee instead of checking email and facebook.
-What luxury!
-This is your life, make it beautiful.
+I know, what a luxury!
+But this is your life, you can choose, make it beautiful.